4d/docs/website/translated_docs/es/FormObjects/listbox_overview.md

-## Hierarchical list boxes
+## List box jerárquicos

-A hierarchical list box is a list box in which the contents of the first column appears in hierarchical form.
-This type of representation is adapted to the presentation of information that includes repeated values and/or values that are hierarchically dependent (country/region/city and so on).
+Un list box jerárquico es un list box en el que el contenido de la primera columna aparece en forma jerárquica.
+Este tipo de representación se adapta a la presentación de información que incluye valores repetidos y/o que dependen jerárquicamente (país/región/ciudad, etc.).

-> Only [array type list boxes](#array-list-boxes) can be hierarchical.
+> Sólo los [list box de tipo array](#array-list-boxes) pueden ser jerárquicos.

-Hierarchical list boxes are a particular way of representing data but they do not modify the data structure (arrays).
-Hierarchical list boxes are managed exactly the same way as regular list boxes.
+Los list box jerárquicos son una forma particular de representar los datos, pero no modifican la estructura de datos (arrays).
+Los list box jerárquicos se gestionan exactamente igual que los list box clásicos.

-### Defining the hierarchy
+### Definir una jerarquía

-To specify a hierarchical list box, there are several possibilities:
+Para definir un list box jerárquico, existen varias posibilidades:

-*   Manually configure hierarchical elements using the Property list of the form editor (or edit the JSON form).
+*   Configurar manualmente los elementos jerárquicos utilizando la lista de propiedades del editor de formularios (o editar el formulario JSON).
-*   Visually generate the hierarchy using the list box management pop-up menu, in the form editor.
+*   Generar visualmente la jerarquía utilizando el menú emergente de gestión de list box, en el editor de formularios.
 *   Use the [LISTBOX SET HIERARCHY](https://doc.4d.com/4Dv17R5/4D/17-R5/LISTBOX-SET-HIERARCHY.301-4127969.en.html) and [LISTBOX GET HIERARCHY](https://doc.4d.com/4Dv17R5/4D/17-R5/LISTBOX-GET-HIERARCHY.301-4127970.en.html) commands, described in the *4D Language Reference* manual.

-#### Hierarchical List Box property
+#### Propiedades del List Box jerárquico

 This property specifies that the list box must be displayed in hierarchical form.
 In the JSON form, this feature is triggered [when the *dataSource* property value is an array](properties_Object.md#hierarchical-list-box), i.e. a collection.

 Additional options (**Variable 1...10**) are available when the *Hierarchical List Box* option is selected, corresponding to each *dataSource* array to use as break column.
 Each time a value is entered in a field, a new row is added.
 Up to 10 variables can be specified.
 These variables set the hierarchical levels to be displayed in the first column.

 The first variable always corresponds to the name of the variable for the first column of the list box (the two values are automatically bound).
 This first variable is always visible and enterable.
-For example: country.
+Por ejemplo: country.
 The second variable is also always visible and enterable; it specifies the second hierarchical level.
 For example: regions.
 Beginning with the third field, each variable depends on the one preceding it.
 For example: counties, cities, and so on.
 A maximum of ten hierarchical levels can be specified.
 If you remove a value, the whole hierarchy moves up a level.

 The last variable is never hierarchical even if several identical values exists at this level.
 For example, referring to the configuration illustrated above, imagine that arr1 contains the values A A A B B B, arr2 has the values 1 1 1 2 2 2 and arr3 the values X X Y Y Y Z. In this case, A, B, 1 and 2 could appear in collapsed form, but not X and Y: